smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 excerpt_separator: <!--more-->
 ---

-### Curbs are becoming the next public infrastructure digitizing opportunity.In this post, I discuss the process of mapping curb regulations and create my own curb map and rules engine using on street parking rules data and SharedStreets [CurbLR spec](https://github.com/sharedstreets/CurbLR).
+### Curbs are becoming the next public infrastructure digitizing opportunity.
+In this post, I discuss the process of mapping curb regulations and create my own curb map and rules engine using on street parking rules data and SharedStreets [CurbLR spec](https://github.com/sharedstreets/CurbLR).

 <!--more-->